- trans-: across, on the far side, going beyond

-This is a website dedicated to materials from my PhD research project on mapping connection and intimacy across geographical distance.
+Materials from my PhD thesis research, (Trans)places to Play.
+Mapping shared dwellings across prohibitive geographical distance.
 Publications, blog posts and web experiments are available here.
 Check back to see what's new!

 What's it about?
 Increasingly, digital networked technologies are becoming places where relationships of all stripes are created, maintained, and deepened.
-Friends meet through video games, long-distance families and partners maintain intimacy through messaging apps, and strangers living in the same neighbourhood collaborate through location-based games.
-My research looks at how such places form in digital platforms through a shared need for closeness at a distance, how those platforms shape the kinds of places that emerge within them, and perhaps how we can better design them for the creation of these virtual "places between places."
+Friends meet through video games, long-distance families and partners hang out through social media, and strangers living in the same neighbourhood collaborate through locative apps.
+My research looks at the creation of such places as a form of play, how technological platforms shape them, and perhaps how we can better design interaction for transplace-making.

-Now more than ever before, technologies like the internet, cellular networks, snail mail, and air travel are bridging bonds between friends, families, and partners living far apart.
-Mapping Transplaces visualises diverse stories about the community spaces, homes, and dwellings that transcend national borders, oceans, and time zones, mapping a world of connections across divides.
+Increasingly, technologies like the internet, cellular networks, snail mail, and air travel are bridging bonds between friends, families, and partners living far apart.
+Emerging from workshop findings, Mapping Transplaces visualises diverse stories about community spaces, homes, and dwellings that transcend national borders, oceans, and time zones, mapping a world of connections across divides.
+You can contribute your own stories.

 GeoGuestbook